brooklynacademyofmusic/tessiflow/README.md

 complex workflow dependencies while maintaining transparency and to encourage modular, testable code, because steps are by default, just R function calls.

+* Why not Airflow or a similar existing workflow tool?
+Because this is an R-native workflow tool it is more transparent about errors and back traces and allows the possibility of remote debugging.

 ## Installation

 Install the latest version of this package by entering the following in